It Happened One Night

 The inciting incident occurs at 12 minutes when Ellie jumps ship and escapes her father's yacht, diving into the water to flee to New York and her new husband.
 She enters the "real world" for the first time, with no resources or street smarts..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Peter makes a deal with Ellie: he'll help her get to New York undetected in exchange for an exclusive story.
+This demonstrates the protagonist's commitment to Peter makes a deal with Ellie: he'll help her get to New York undetected in exchange for an exclusive story.
 They become reluctant travel partners, entering Act 2 as a team., moving from reaction to action.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
 Here, Peter leaves to get money to marry Ellie, but she wakes alone and assumes he's abandoned her or betrayed her for the reward.
 She calls her father in despair.
-The relationship "dies" - trust is broken., reveals the protagonist at their lowest point.
+The relationship "dies" - trust is broken., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 Ellie confesses to her father that she loves Peter, not Westley.
 Her father, moved by genuine love, reveals Peter only asked for expense money, proving his character.
 Ellie gains clarity about what truly matters., demonstrating the transformation achieved throughout the journey.